 How to start as a private app developer

-Private apps are meant to be app built for the specific needs of a single client, or law firm.
-Some examples of when you'll want to build a private app is when you need to access the Clio API to integrate with another tool to access advanced functionalities, or when you need to migrate data from one account to another.
+Private apps are meant to be apps built for the specific needs of a single client or law firm.
+Some examples of when you'll want to build a private app are when you need to access the Clio API to integrate with another tool to access advanced functionalities, or when you need to migrate data from one account to another.

 Learn more about building as a private app developer here.

 Can you tell me what to build?